Zhing-Za/Licence/Readme.md

 ## Obligations

 The User must give appropriate credit to the Licensor, provide a copy of this license or a (clickable, if the medium allows) link to [https://github.com/Zhing-Za/Licence](https://github.com/Zhing-Za/Licence), and indicate whether and what kind of changes were made.
 The User may do so in any reasonable manner, but not in any way that suggests the Licensor endorses the User or their use.
+If the work is adapted, the User must licence the adaptation under this same licence.

 ## Prohibitions